 Pleasant was a "long time member of Lewis Ave.
 Baptist Church and was active with the Bus Services and Ladies Visitation Ministries," said the Toledo Blade.

 Ernest died in Toledo on Oct.
 19, 2003.

 Pleasant passed away in Toledo's St. Vincent Mercy Medical Center at the age of 83 on March 22, 2009.
 Funeral services were held at the Lewis Avenue Baptist Church.

 Daughter Carol Ann Hickle (1948- ? ) was born in about 1948 in Toledo.
-She was married twice, first to Richard Paul Bolander and second to (?)
+She was married twice, first to Richard Paul Bolander ( ? - ? ) and second to (?)
 Pollock.
 Her children include Deborah Ann Feehan and Brian P. Bolander.
 She used the "Bolander" surname as of 2022.

-Son Omar R. Hickle (1951- ? ) was born in about 1951 in Fayette County, PA.
-He was wedded to Debi Jean.
+Son Omar Ray" Hickle (1951- ? ) was born in about 1951 in Fayette County, PA.
+He wedded Debbie Jean.
 Their offspring included Kim Jean Westrick and Cindy Wallace.

 Son Timothy Holbert Hickle (1966- ? ) was born in about 1966 in Toledo.
 He was united in wedlock with Dawn Renee Anderson.

 Copyright © 2001, 2006, 2008, 2016-2017, 2023 Mark A. Miner